-Child Sexual Assault: myths and facts
+Child Sexual Assault: myths, facts & STATS

 In order to understand the reality of child sexual assault and exploitation, it is important to understand the myths that exist.
 Below are the most widespread myths about this crime:

 MYTH 1 The parents are at fault for the sexual assault.
 They should protect their child.

 FACT Parents are often accused of not protecting their child.
 However, this attitude shifts blame and enables offenders to avoid responsibility for the actions.
 The offender is always the person who is responsible for a child sexual assault.